billscofield/HuaWei/linux/linux.md

 1. 方法二
     who
     pkill -kill -t pts/0

+    pgrep, pkill - look up or signal processes based on name and other attributes

     pkill : look up or signal processes based on name and other attributes
 1. 方法三